 Business leaders also rely on analytics systems, often integrated with their cloud-based ERP, SCM, and HCM applications, to help them visualize, interpret, and report higher-quality financial, supply chain, and HR metrics.

 There’s no one application, suite of applications, or even category of technology and services that broadly alleviates manufacturers’ many pain points.
 But Oracle offers the most comprehensive portfolio of applications, technologies, and support services to help manufacturers build a digital foundation for success.
-This starts with an integrated suite of cloud-based applications for manufacturing, the supply chain, financials, and workforce management.
+This starts with an integrated suite of cloud-based manufacturing, supply chain, financial, and workforce management applications.

 Oracle Fusion Cloud SCM and ERP applications let manufacturers manage financials, coordinate the activity of supply chain partners, achieve sustainability goals, and ensure regulatory compliance.
 And Oracle Cloud HCM helps manage all their HR processes, from recruitment, hiring, and onboarding to retirement.

-Complementing Oracle’s cloud SCM, ERP, and HCM applications are its industry-leading data management and analytics capabilities.
-Oracle Cloud Infrastructure (OCI), Oracle’s next-generation cloud infrastructure, empowers manufacturers to put their data to work, improving demand forecasting and order management and improving quality control.
-With high performance computing available on OCI, manufacturers can run advanced design simulations with improved speed at a lower cost.
+Complementing Oracle’s cloud ERP, SCM, and HCM applications are its industry-leading data management and analytics capabilities.
+Oracle Cloud Infrastructure (OCI), Oracle’s next-generation cloud infrastructure, is empowering manufacturers to put their data to work, improving demand forecasting and order management, detecting equipment failures, and improving quality control.
+With the high performance computing available on OCI, manufacturers can run advanced design simulations with improved speed, at a lower cost.